BiTheDev/Project_management/resume.md

 # Summary

-* Fast-learning, highly adaptable and self-sufficient Developer with two years of programming experience
-* Passion about trendy technology, able to accomplish projects efficiently in team or individually
-* Continuously improving proficiency in programming, debugging, problem-solving and data analyzing
+> I am a Fast-learning, highly adaptable and self-sufficient Developer with two years of programming experience.
+Passion about trendy technology, able to accomplish projects efficiently in team or individually Continuously improving proficiency in programming, debugging, problem-solving and data analyzing

 # Education
 ## [University of Washington] (Seattle, WA)